davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 ## Summary

 So far we've been introduced to the Mandelbrot Set.
-Next time we'll start looking into how to visualize it, which will eventually bring us to the Buddhabrot.
+In the [next part](/post/the-buddhabrot-part-2) we'll start looking into how to visualize it, which will eventually bring us to the Buddhabrot.